-There are six sets of steps involved in creating and managing a resource A/B test:
+There are six main steps to creating and managing a resource A/B test:

 - Initiate the test and select the test type.